Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: 20

 Utah State is normally not one of the programs sweating out the final days of the NBA draft deadline, but the Aggies needed freshman center Neemias Queta to return to school -- and the high-ceiling big man did just that in late May.
 Queta can now resume forming one of the best inside-outside duos in the country alongside guard Sam Merrill.
 Those two are capable of carrying Utah State to the Mountain West title, but the Aggies have help with two other returning starters.
-Craig Smith did one of the best coaching jobs in America last season, taking a team projected to finish ninth in the league and guiding them to a share of the conference title and a berth in the NCAA tournament.
-They can push for the second weekend next season.
+Craig Smith did one of the best coaching jobs in America last season, taking a team projected to finish ninth in the league and guiding it to a share of the conference title and a berth in the NCAA tournament.
+The Aggies can push for the second weekend next season.

 17. Baylor Bears